-The ability to deliver high quality services to our 70,000 plus customers in a coordinated way depends on attracting and retaining the right people with the right skills who are ambassadors for Thirteen.
-Part of that means providing a supportive and motivating environment for our 1,600 colleagues.
+The ability to deliver high quality services to more than 72,000 customers in a coordinated way depends critically on attracting and retaining the right people with the right skills who are ambassadors for Thirteen.
+Part of this means providing a supportive and motivating environment for our 1,500 colleagues.

-Our ultimate goal is to be a true employer of choice, not just because our pay and benefits are better than most in the region, but because our people feel that Thirteen is such a great place to work, their families and friends know and admire what they do, and they also feel proud of Thirteen as their employer.
+Our ultimate goal is to be a true employer of choice, not just because our pay and benefits are better than most in the region, but because our people feel that Thirteen is a great place to work, their families and friends know and admire what they do, and they feel proud of Thirteen as their employer.

 Being Team Thirteen is about being high performing, collaborative and efficient.
-We want our colleagues to have an environment where they can be the best they can be at work, where we'll do our best to create great days at work, creating an experience that helps them feel proud, valued, energised and challenged, as well as connected and informed.
+We want our colleagues to have an environment where they can be the best they can be, and where we'll do our best to create great days at work.
+We do this by working with colleagues to create an experience that helps them feel proud, valued, energised and challenged, as well as connected and informed.

 We don't just want co-workers.
 We want everyone to be an ambassador.
-And we want everyone to feel this at every stage, from the moment they want to come to work for Thirteen to the moment they leave us and move on to new challenges.
+We want our colleagues to feel this at every stage, from the moment they decide to work for Thirteen to the moment they leave us and move on to new challenges.
 By delivering on these ambitions, colleagues, and potential colleagues, will be able to see that we are a trusted employer of choice and we will be able to attract, develop and retain the very best talent.
 Our approach to fairness and equality underpins this and Gender Pay Gap reporting and analysis informs this.